Stampede of Service

 Participants arrive by 7:45am to Check-In at Corbett Soccer Stadium.

 8:30am at Corbett Soccer Stadium

-Please arrive ON TIME at 8AM.
+Please arrive ON TIME at 7:45AM.
 Participants will receive breakfast, their team number, and volunteer site the morning of SOS.
-Buses leave by 9AM sharp.
+Kickoff begins at 8:30am and buses leave by 9AM sharp.
 All breakfast and t-shirts are on a first-come first-serve basis.

 The purpose of SOS is to get students involved!
 Even though this is a one-day event, students receive the resources necessary to continue participating in community service on a constant basis.
 Students are encouraged to check out other Center for Leadership & Civic Engagement (CLCE) community service events and continue to keep the spirit of service and Martin Luther King Jr. alive.

 SOS serves more than 60 different organizations in the Tampa Bay community, volunteering with:

 Senior citizens, the environment, youth, homelessness, poverty, women's issues, education, and many more.

 This year, participants are in charge of their service experience!
 Participants will sign up for their sites on the day of the event.
 Sites will not be pre-assigned.
 Check-in will start promptly at 7:45AM and participants who arrive first will have first choice of site when signing up on the day of the event.
 Participants are encouraged to arrive early with a few fellow participants on the day of the event to sign up for a site of their choosing.

 Registration takes place on www.usf.edu/BullSync (Search “SOS 2017”).

 Site Leader Registration:Friday, November 4, 2016 (now closed)